sherif-rango/GitCourse/README.md

 # GitCourse
-i forked it and clone it
-it is amazing to contribute this way :)
+i'm happy it is my first git project